Get Started with Bitnami Applications using an Installer

 And now, when you visit your blog’s front page, you should see your new post.

 Congratulations!
-You now have a working, fully-functional WordPress blog.
+You now have a working, fully-functional WordPress blog in the cloud.

 Select the “Dashboard -> Updates” menu item.